TheProgrammare/Tolza/README.md

 | compiletime inferred | `const name = ...` |

 ## variable assignation
-variables are managed by a explicit borrowing the default affectation `=` is a move semantic except for primitives who are a copy (performance reason)
+variables are managed by a explicit move mode and capacity assignation the default affectation `=` is a move semantic except for primitives who are a copy (performance reason)

 ## operation assignation